-Services that are covered for you What you must pay when you get these services

-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays You pay a \$0 copay for diagnostic procedures and tests

-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce You pay a \$0 copay for diagnostic procedures and tests Prior Authorization may be required.
+Referral may be required.
+You pay a \$0 copay for lab services fractures and dislocations Laboratory tests Disord minimum All Prior Authorization may be required.

-Radiation (radium and isotope) therapy including technician materials and supplies Referral may be required.

-Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests You pay a \$0 copay for lab services

-Prior Authorization may be required.

 Blood - including storage and administration.
 All components of blood are covered beginning with the Referral may be required.

-first pint used • Other outpatient diagnostic tests You pay a \$0 copay for therapeutic radiological services

-Prior Authorization may be required.
+Other outpatient diagnostic tests You pay a \$0 copay for therapeutic radiological services Prior Authorization may be required.
 Referral may be required.
 You pay a \$0 copay for outpatient diagnostic radiological services.
 Prior Authorization may be required.
 Referral may be required.

-You pay a \$0 copay for X-ray services

-Prior Authorization may be required.
+You pay a \$0 copay for X-ray services Prior Authorization may be required.
 Referral may be required.
 Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 You pay the a \$0 copay for outpatient hospital observation services.